Adero1780/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/README.md

 ## Notes for Reviewers
 * Both inference paths (<=50K and >50K) are demonstrated.
 * Swagger UI screenshots and client outputs are embedded in the Word Document.
+    * The Word document, ML_Pipeline_Swagger UI_API, has been added to GitHub as well.
 * The API is reproducible: same inputs yield the same outputs.